-At its simplest this is aromatic rice sautéed with whole spices, but pulao can be the centerpiece of any meal tossed with vegetables, from peas, peppers and tomatoes to spinach.
+At its simplest, this is aromatic rice sautéed with whole spices, but pulao can be the centerpiece of any meal, toss with vegetables, from peas, peppers, and tomatoes to spinach.
 Serve pulao up with a lemony cucumber, tomato, and fresh coriander salad, with plenty of pickles and roasted papad.

 Read a recipe for popeye Pulao and spiced aromatic spinach rice here.

 Stewed lentil curry, dal is lifted with a tadka or tempering – spices and other ingredients sizzled in hot oil.
 While ghee in dal is sublime, you can also use mustard oil and coconut oil for flavour, or vegetable/sunflower oil to cook your dal tadka.

 Read a recipe for autumnal lentil squash and vegetable stew here.

 Indian cuisine is replete with other pulses like chickpeas, black-eyed beans, and kidney beans.
 These are often sautéed or turned into the curry to great effect.
 A green chilli or two really lifts their buttery texture and add chopped fresh coriander in abundance to serve.

 Read a recipe for kidney bean and sweet potato kebabs here.

 The generic name for cooked vegetables, there are a multitude of ways in which Indians cook sabzi.
 Fresh curry leaves and mustard seeds are spluttered in hot coconut oil in the south before the addition of shredded vegetables and coconut.
 In Bengal and Gujarat, sizzled spices seeds lend much pizzazz to vegetables